NEISSproject/tf_neiss/REFACTORING.md

 * Added the most basic classes to module level namespace (see tf_neiss/__init__.py)

 # example with triangle2d
-* I moved one set of specifiy to examples/triangles_2d
+* I moved one set of specific files belonging to the triangles_2d group to examples/triangles_2d
 * I tried to make the bash script work but tensorflow tells me, the model was not built.
 TODO: This needs to be fixed.
 * This example could become a proper test by adding all stages as separate tests (real unittests) under tests/

 # Merging *base.py
 * I would further propose to merge all the definitions in *_base.py files into one file e.g. bases.py or core.py

+# Added some infrastructure
+* Automatically generated documentation (`make doc`).
+Can be uploaded to read-the-docs (already compatible - including)
+* Investigate code coverage (`make coverage`)
+* install by pip install -e .
+* install development dependencies by pip install -e .[dev]
+* Can be easily uploaded to pypi in order to make it publically available (I still need to check the travis settings)
+* have a look at the Makefile to see the options with make